 Book Unusual Routings

-Blogs like boardingarea.com (mainly US) and HeadforPoints.com (UK) tend to keep readers up to date with incredible fares that involve travelling via hubs that you might not have thought of, in order to snag long-haul tickets on the cheap.
+Blogs like boardingarea.com (mainly the US) and HeadforPoints.com (UK) tend to keep readers up to date with incredible fares that involve traveling via hubs that you might not have thought of, in order to snag long-haul tickets on the cheap.
 It is often cheaper to fly from European hubs to Asia.
 When flying to Asia from London, it tends to be cheaper to fly with Qatar in Business Class via Doha’s Hamad International Airport, than flying on British Airways direct.
 The Qatar QSuites are similarly good to British Airways First Class so you can book Business Class and get a First Class experience in these suites.

 By choosing to fly Qatar and by booking an unusual routing you can get to Asia in a comparative First Class for the price of Business Class.
 If you want to fly from the US to London, consider first arriving in an Irish airport or a European hub and then taking a low-cost carrier to London, it could save you a great deal of money.